-HASAN ABDAL & GURDWARA PANJA SAHIB: Hasan Abdal is 48 km from Rawalpindi.
+Hasan Abdal is 48 km from Rawalpindi.
 It was founded by Emperor Jehangir according to his memoirs.
 This place was frequently visited by successive Mughal Kings on their way to Kashmir.
-Various religious groups through the ages have been visiting the Sikh Gurdwara (temple) also known as Panja Sahib.
+Various religious groups through the ages have faith, Guru Nanak was born.
+Rai Bular Bhatti was the ruler of this area and Baba Nanak's father was Rai Bular's employee.
+Rai Bular gifted approx. 20,000 acres (81 km2) of land all around the city of tortured by Chandu on 30th May 1606 AD.
+The followers of Guru Arjan Singh assert that it is the same spot where Guru Arjan Dev miraculously disappeared in 1606 A.D. in the waters of river Ravi.
+The site where Guru Arjun Dev was martyred a building was built in 1848 A.D by Kharak Singh son of Ranjit Singh.
+The tomb exemplifies Sikh architecture, it has gilded fluted domes and been visiting the Sikh Gurdwara (temple) also known as Panja Sahib.
 The Panja Sahib has a scared rock with the handprint of their religious leader, Guru Nanak.
-Just opposite the eastern gate of Gurudwara Panja Sahib, there is a small mosque and 'Chilla Gah' (meditation cell) of Baba Wali Qandhari.
-Adjacent to the pond is a building called Maqbara Hakeeman.
+Just opposite the eastern gate of Gurudwara Panja Sahib, there is a small Talwandi to Guru Nanak and the town began to be called Nankana Sahib.